singularian/mdencode/docs/Build.md

 $GOPATH/github.com/singularian/mdencode/build $ make mdzip
 $GOPATH/github.com/singularian/mdencode/build $ make build

-# Build decoderRandom
+# Build decoderRandom Test

-decoderRandom is a test command line program which creates a random byte block.
-It uses
+decoderRandomTestHC is a test command line program which creates a random byte block or command line byte block.
-a signature pair MD5 and SHA-1 and then creates a modulus floor and then runs a modulus scan.
+It uses the Hash Context List and creates a modulus floor and then runs a modulus scan.
-It will then try to find the corresponding byte block and check if the modulus scan found the correct byte block.
+It will then try to find the corresponding byte block and verify if the modulus scan found the correct byte block.

-### Paths
+### Test Paths

 $GOPATH/github.com/singularian/mdencode/build   (main build directory)